2026 Hungarian parliamentary election: Rise of Tisza Party

 On 2 February 2024, it was revealed that President Katalin Novák had granted a pardon in April 2023 to a criminal involved in a pedophilia case.
-The scandal resulted in Novák's resignation, as well as that of former justice minister Judit Varga, who had countersigned the pardon.
-Not long after, Varga's ex-husband Péter Magyar published a Facebook post declaring that he would resign from all of his government-related positions, stating that the past few years had made him realize that the idea of a "national, sovereign, bourgeois Hungary" stated as the goal of Viktor Orbán's rule was in fact a "political product" serving to obscure massive corruption and transfers of wealth to those with the right connections.
+The Novák scandal resulted in her resignation and that of former justice minister Judit Varga, who had countersigned the pardon.
+Not long after, Magyar (Varga's ex-husband) posted on Facebook that he would resign from all of his government-related positions, stating that the past few years had made him realize that the idea of a "national, sovereign, bourgeois Hungary" stated as the goal of Orbán's rule was in fact a "political product" serving to obscure massive corruption and transfers of wealth to those with the right connections.

-On 15 March, Magyar, despite initially refusing his participation in politics, held a rally attended by tens of thousands in Budapest at which he announced the formation of a new political party.
+On 15 March 2024, Magyar, despite initially refusing to participate in politics, held a rally attended by tens of thousands in Budapest at which he announced the formation of a new political party.
 According to polling conducted that month, around 15% of voters claimed they were "certain or highly likely" to vote for Magyar if he ran for office.
+On 10 April 2024, Magyar announced his bid to run in both the European Parliament and the General Assembly of Budapest with the then unknown Tisza Party, which finished in second place with nearly 30% of votes, the highest number and percentage of votes by any non-Fidesz party since the 2006 Hungarian parliamentary election.
+Following the 2024 European Parliament election in Hungary and the 2024 Budapest Assembly election, the strengthening of the Tisza Party continued and according to the independent/opposition-aligned polls, by the end of the year it had become the most popular political party in Hungary, or at least a close competitor to Fidesz, thus overturning the continuous dominance of ruling parties that had lasted since the Őszöd speech came to light.

-On 10 April, Magyar announced his bid to run both in the European and Budapest Assembly elections with the at that point unknown Respect and Freedom Party, which finished in 2nd place with nearly 30% of votes, the highest number and percentage of votes by any non-Fidesz party since 2006, eventuating collapse for other opposition parties with it and a new situation in Hungarian politics.
-Following the midterm elections, the strengthening of TISZA continued and according to the independent/opposition-aligned polls, by the end of the year it had become the most popular political party in Hungary, or at least a close competitor to Fidesz, thus overturning the continuous dominance of ruling parties that had lasted since the Őszöd speech came to light.
-Following this, some opposition parties, such as Everybody's Hungary People's Party and Momentum Movement have decided not to run in the next election in the interest of government change.
+The Tisza Party selected 103 of its 106 future candidates for the election in a two-round primary late 2025.
+The party put forward 3 nominees in each district and in the first round all Tisza Sziget members above the age of 16 could vote.
+Voting took place via a modified Borda count.
+In the second round, voting was opened also to all resident citizens above 18 who could vote for either of the two advancing candidates.
+Winners were announced on 28 November 2025.